 complex risks, Munich Re is a much sought-after risk carrier.
 Its

-primary insurance operations are concentrated mainly in the ERGO
+primary insurance operations are concentrated mainly in ERGO, one

-Insurance Group, one of the leading insurance groups in Germany and
+of the leading insurance groups in Germany and Europe.
+ERGO is

-Europe.
-ERGO is represented in over 30 countries worldwide and
+represented in over 30 countries worldwide and offers a

-offers a comprehensive range of insurances, provision products and
+comprehensive range of insurances, provision products and services.

-its competence available to private and institutional investors
+which also makes its competence available to private and

 This press release contains forward-looking statements that are based on current assumptions and forecasts of the management of Munich Re.
 Known and unknown risks, uncertainties and other factors could lead to material differences between the forward-looking statements given here and the actual development, in particular the results, financial situation and performance of our Company.
 The Company assumes no liability to update these forward-looking statements or to conform them to future events or developments.